ajaquith/beka/source/_posts/2019-10-10-smu-dataarts-theatre-study.md

 The reasons for recently negative financial trends  &mdash; both unfunded growth and unevenly allocated assets  &mdash; are complex.
 Boards, managers and donors continue to believe the myths that &ldquo;scale&rdquo; equals &ldquo;success&rdquo; and that fixed assets lend stability.
 The notion that cultural nonprofits shouldn&rsquo;t save like every other kind of business remains pervasive, even as national organizations like TCG, SMU DataArts and Grantmakers in the Arts (GIA) work tirelessly to advocate for better management and grantmaking practices.

 In this difficult environment, we offer four timely reminders and recommendations.
-These recommendations are relevant not only to the theatre sector, but also to every nonprofit organization that is struggling financially, and wondering how it will get through the next economic downturn.
+These recommendations are relevant not only to the theatre sector, but to every nonprofit organization that is struggling financially and wondering how it will get through the next economic downturn.

 ### _Recommendation 1_.
 Make the case for full cost funding and flexible capital to sustain growth